lino-framework/lino/docs/dev/index.rst

    /tutorials/polls/mysite/index
    /tutorials/lets/index

-- :doc:`/dev/install` : How to install Lino.
+#.  :doc:`/dev/install` : How to install Lino.
 System requirements.
+"Released
-"Released version" versus "Development version".
+    version" versus "Development version".
 How to run Lino's test suite.

-- :doc:`/tutorials/hello/index` : The first Lino application running
+#.  :doc:`/tutorials/hello/index` : The first Lino application running
     on your machine.
 It's easier than with Django.
 A ``settings.py`` and a ``manage.py``.
 Initialize a demo database.
 Run a development server.

-- :doc:`/tutorials/dumpy` : The ``initdb`` and ``initdb_demo``
+#.  :doc:`/tutorials/dumpy` : The ``initdb`` and ``initdb_demo``
     commands.
 Playing with fixtures.
 Writing your own fixture.

-- :doc:`/tutorials/tables/index` : Models, tables and views.
-What is a table?
+#.  :doc:`/tutorials/tables/index` : Models, tables and views.
+What is a
+    table?
 Designing your tables.
 Using tables without a web server.

-- :doc:`layouts` : About layouts, detail windows, data elements and panels.
+#.  :doc:`layouts` : About layouts, detail windows, data elements and
+    panels.

-- :doc:`/tutorials/polls/mysite/index` : Just as a summary, we convert
+#.  :doc:`/tutorials/polls/mysite/index` : Just as a summary, we convert
     the “Polls” application from Django’s tutorial into a Lino application.
 This will illustrate some differences between Lino and Django.

-- :doc:`/tutorials/lets/index` : A full-stack example about the work
+#.  :doc:`/tutorials/lets/index` : A full-stack example about the work
     of a Lino application developer.
 Writing a technical specification.
     Describing a database structure.
 Designing your tables.
 Writing demo data.
 Writing test cases.
 Menu structure and main page.
 Form layouts.

 Getting acquaintained
 =====================

-- :doc:`settings` : The Django settings module.
-How Lino integrates into Django settings.
+#.  :doc:`settings` : The Django settings module.
+How Lino integrates
+    into Django settings.
 Inheriting settings.
-- :doc:`application` : An app is not an application.
+#.  :doc:`application` : An app is not an application.
-- :doc:`plugins` : Why we need plugins.
+#.  :doc:`plugins` : Why we need plugins.
 Configuring plugins.
-- :doc:`users` : Why do we replace Django's user management.
+#.  :doc:`users` : Why do we replace Django's user management.
 Passwords.
-- :doc:`site` : Instantiating a `Site`.
+#.  :doc:`site` : Instantiating a `Site`.
 Specifying the
     `INSTALLED_APPS`.
 Additional local apps.
-- :doc:`dump2py` : Python dumps
+#.  :doc:`dump2py` : Python dumps
-- :doc:`site_config` : The SiteConfig used to store "global" site-wide parameters in the database.
+#.  :doc:`site_config` : The SiteConfig used to store "global" site-wide
+    parameters in the database.
-- :doc:`languages` : if you write applications for users who don't speak English.
+#.  :doc:`languages` : if you write applications for users who don't
+    speak English.
-- :doc:`i18n` : About "internationalization" and "translatable strings".
+#.  :doc:`i18n` : About "internationalization" and "translatable strings".
-- :doc:`menu` : Standard items of a main menu
+#.  :doc:`menu` : Standard items of a main menu
-- :doc:`actors` :
+#.  :doc:`actors` :
-- :doc:`choicelists` :
+#.  :doc:`choicelists` :
-- :doc:`parameters` :
+#.  :doc:`parameters` :

-- :doc:`ar` : Using action requests
+#.  :doc:`ar` : Using action requests
-- :doc:`html` : Generating HTML
+#.  :doc:`html` : Generating HTML
-- :doc:`custom_actions` : Writing custom actions
+#.  :doc:`custom_actions` : Writing custom actions
-- :doc:`action_parameters` :
+#.  :doc:`action_parameters` :
-- :doc:`gfks` : Lino and `GenericForeignKey` fields
+#.  :doc:`gfks` : Lino and `GenericForeignKey` fields

-- :doc:`/tutorials/letsmti/index` :
+#.  :doc:`/tutorials/letsmti/index` :
-- :doc:`/tutorials/layouts` :
+#.  :doc:`/tutorials/layouts` :
-- :doc:`/tutorials/vtables/index` :
+#.  :doc:`/tutorials/vtables/index` :
-- :doc:`actions` :
+#.  :doc:`actions` :
-- :doc:`/tutorials/actions/index` :
+#.  :doc:`/tutorials/actions/index` :
-- :doc:`/tutorials/mldbc/index` :
+#.  :doc:`/tutorials/mldbc/index` :
-- :doc:`/tutorials/human/index` :
+#.  :doc:`/tutorials/human/index` :
-- :doc:`plugin_inheritance` : Plugin inheritance
+#.  :doc:`plugin_inheritance` : Plugin inheritance
-- :doc:`plugin_cooperation` : Plugin cooperation
+#.  :doc:`plugin_cooperation` : Plugin cooperation
-- :doc:`printing` : (TODO)
+#.  :doc:`printing` : (TODO)
-- :doc:`accounting` : Accounting explained to Python developers.
+#.  :doc:`accounting` : Accounting explained to Python developers.
+#.  :doc:`cache` : telling Lino where to store temporari files.

 .. toctree::
    :maxdepth: 1